They were exceedingly astonished, saying to him, “Then who can be saved?” Mark 10: 26 (WEB)

 Luke 4:22 describes the atmosphere in the room.
 All their eyes were fastened intently on Jesus.
 That’s the power of the Gospel.
 Even His enemies were amazed at His words.
 They were astonished.
 And Jesus knew their hearts.

-Here is where we read the passage out of context.
+Often, this passage is read out of context.
 Believers sometimes perceive this passage to mean the Jews are complimenting Jesus.
 The verse says that “…they wondered at what He said and that His words were “gracious”.
 Actually, their meaning was, “How could the uneducated son of Joseph the carpenter, speak with such clarity?”
 Their hearts were full of disdain and unbelief.

 That is a sad hallmark of lost hearts.
 They hear the Gospel.
 And they swat away the effect of its truth like it is an annoying housefly.
 Some hearts are so seared over that they don’t even perceive that it is the Holy Spirit calling them to redemption.

 But God loves all people.
 Jesus came for every soul.
 Jesus came for the whole lost world, if you believe John 3:16-17.
-(Even if you think you know John 3:16 by heart, click the link.
+(Even if you think you know John 3:16 by heart, re-read these two verses together.
 Many people don’t know the pivotal verse of John 3:17).

 The aggression of the offended Jews won’t be a surprise to you.
 Their evil hearts were fully displayed in the violent act that they had planned for Jesus that day.

-Luke 4:28-30 Click the link to find out what they did with Jesus.
+Read Luke 4:28-30 to find out what they did with Jesus.
 How did Jesus respond?
-Be sure to read.
 This is an example of evil men standing right in front of a miracle, but they never saw it.

 I hope that you love learning more about our Savior.
 I do because I know Him better than I ever dreamed I would.
 Any time that I give up personal time to learn more about Him I am rewarded by a closer relationship with my Savior and Friend.

-Luke 4:1 Jesus had been baptized and the Holy Spirit filled Him with power.
-Jesus, full of the Holy Spirit, returned from the Jordan, and was led by the Spirit into the wilderness 2 for forty days, being tempted by the devil.
+Jesus had been baptized and the Holy Spirit filled Him with power.
+Jesus, full of the Holy Spirit, returned from the Jordan and was** led by the Spirit into the wilderness for forty days, being tempted by the devil.
+Luke 4:1

-Luke 4:13-15 When the devil had completed every temptation, he departed from him until another time.
-Jesus returned in the power of the Spirit into Galilee, and news about him spread through all the surrounding area.
+When the devil had completed every temptation, he departed from him until another time.
+Jesus returned in the power of the Spirit to Galilee, and news about him spread through all the surrounding area.
 He taught in their synagogues, being glorified by all.
+Luke 4:13-15

-Mark 10:17-27* For context regarding our key verse please click the link.
+For context regarding our key verse please read Mark 10:17-27

 One thought on “The Acceptable Year”